codefinity/oeuvre/README.md

 **Pronounced as:**  *uh·vruh* | **noun:** oeuvre; **plural noun**: oeuvres

 **Meaning:** The body of work of a painter, composer, or author.
 A work of art, music, or literature.

-## A Note

-This project is in design and analysis phase.
-Please feel free to go through the code and documentation and if you have any Questions or Suggestions, you can use the [Issues](https://github.com/codefinity/oeuvre/issues) tab.

 ## News